CleanCut/cleancut/golang.md

 - Make a `packagename_test.go` file in the same directory for integration tests, but it will be `package packagename_test` and you'll have to `import full/path/to/package`
 - Use `cmp.Diff` and `cmp.Comparer` from the `github.com/google/go-cmp/cmp` package to compare structs, maps, and slices in tests.
 - Use `errors.Is` and `errors.As` to check error types
+- Use `reflect.DeepEqual` for comparing maps and slices
+- Interface values are wide pointers.
+If both pointers are `nil`, then the interface value is `nil`, but if the interface value is a `nil` of some type (the type pointer is not `nil`), then the interface _value_ is not `nil`.
+This is why code that uses interface values should be written so it works with `nil` values...because it's hard to tell if the interface's value (via the value pointer) is `nil` or not.
+(The only way is through reflection).